 Reduced daylight: Cape Town’s winter days are shorter.
 In mid July the sun rises around 7.50am and sets around 17.50pm.

 Seasonal closures: Some attractions and restaurants may close or have reduced hours.
-For instance the Table Mountain cable car usually closes for two weeks at the end of July for maintenance.
-It’s worth checking ahead when you’re planning your trip.
+The Table Mountain cable car usually closes at the end of July for maintenance.
+It’s worth checking ahead when you’re planning your winter Cape Town trip.

 Fewer flights: Less direct flights from London to Cape Town compared to the high season months.